 A Medicare benefit is the dollar amount we pay you when you’ve made a claim for a medical service.
 This is usually 85-100% of the schedule fee.
 A schedule fee is the dollar amount the Australian Government sets for each medical service.
 The MBS Online website lists the schedule fee amount.
 You can search the MBS by keyword or item number to find the schedule fee amount.

-The Department of Health sets threshold amounts each year from 1 January.
+The Department of Health and Aged Care sets threshold amounts each year from 1 January.